 - There will be weekly coding challenges that take place during recitation.
-Coding challenges are individual weekly assessments of a student's programming abilities. - The students will not be allowed to submit the coding challenge solutions if they do not attend the recitation class. - Some of the coding challenges must be completed and submitted during their assigned recitation time, and for some of the coding challenges the students will have time after the recitation to complete and submit them. - Access to Coding Challenge prompt or working on the code before recitation is in violation of the CU Honor Code. - Late work will not be accepted, and students cannot make up missed work. - The lowest Coding Challenge grade will be dropped from your final grade. - Students are not allowed to access generative AI or access any online resource during the coding challenge. - Students are allowed to use the class notes and lecture slides during coding challenges.
+Coding challenges are individual weekly assessments of a student's programming abilities. - The students will not be allowed to submit the coding challenge solutions if they do not attend the recitation class. - The assignments must be completed and submitted during their assigned recitation time.
+Access to Coding Challenge prompt, attempting to "reverse engineer" the problem based on Canvas information, or working on the code before recitation is in violation of the CU Honor Code.

+- Late work will not be accepted, and students cannot make up missed work. - The lowest Coding Challenge grade will be dropped from your final grade. - Students are not allowed to access generative AI or access any online resource during the coding challenge. - Students are allowed to use the class notes and lecture slides during coding challenges.